practical-computer/practical-error-handling-js/README.md

 ### Server-side errors

 Since the server is the source of truth for your application, you should **heavily** rely on it for validations.
-Make reuqests against the server to validate input, and have the form return a response with the status code of `422 Unprocessable Entity` and an error mapping JSON object (specified below).
+Make requests against the server to validate input, and have the form return a response with the status code of `422 Unprocessable Entity` and an error mapping JSON object (specified below).

 The provided request processing functions expect a `422` response to indicate that the request has validation errors.
 It's an error, and the response's status code should reflect that.